act-rules/act-rules.github.io/pages/design/test-cases.md

 # ACT Test Case Design

-The goal of test cases in ACT rules is allow implementors to varify that their implementation is sufficiently consistent with the ACT rule.
-This requires that a rule has test cases for all of the "important" parts of it.
+The goal of test cases in ACT rules is to allow implementors to verify that their implementation is sufficiently consistent with the ACT rule.
+This requires that a rule has test cases for all of the "important" aspects of it.
 Beyond that, it is up to the rule authors to determine how extensive to make the list of test cases.
-A list of test cases full of edge cases is going to ensure greater consistency between implementors, but may result in fewer implementors deciding to adopt the rule.
+A list of test cases full of edge cases would ensure greater consistency between implementors, but may result in fewer implementors deciding to adopt the rule.

 To strike a good balance in test cases, the following principles should be considered:

 1. Test every "condition" in the rule
 1. Test one thing at a time
 1. Ensure consistency with accessibility
-1. Tests should be small
+1. Keep test cases small
 1. Test definitions superficially
 1. Avoid tests cases contested by (accessibility) support